falcosecurity/driverkit/README.md

 Here's the [Ubuntu](/pkg/driverbuilder/builder/ubuntu.go) one for reference.

-Following this simple set of instructions should help you while you write a new Builder.
+Following this simple set of instructions should help you while you implement a new `builder.Builder`.

 ### 1. Builder file